phlipper/chef-postgresql/README.md

 This cookbook installs the postgresql components if not present, and pulls updates if they are installed on the system.

-Additionally this cookbook provides two definitions to create, alter and delete users as well as create and drop databases.
+Additionally this cookbook provides three definitions to create, alter and delete users as well as create and drop databases or setup extensions.
 Usage is as follows:

 ```ruby